• Skip to main content

 The carburetor blends measured amounts of air and fuel.
 It then injects that mixture into the cylinders of the engine.

 The piston pressurizes the air and fuel mixture into the combustion chamber.
 The spark plug then ignites, which drives the piston downward to turn the crankshaft.
 The crankshaft will then spin the rotor of the generator within its electromagnetic field.
-This is what generates the electric current that charges batteries, powers homes, and appliances.

 How much electricity your propane generator outputs, what it can power, and for how long depends on its size.